metamath/lamp-guide/docs/11/index.md

 > Click on "Explorer" in the tab bar.

-The explorer view lets you see the various assertions (axioms and theorems) in the loaded database(s).
+The explorer view lets you see the various assertions (axioms and theorems) in the current context.

 The top of the explorer view lets you select what to view;
 by default all assertions are included.
 There are typically many assertions, so this is a paged view.

-After that begin the list of assertions (theorems and axioms).
+Below the selection options is a list of assertions (theorems and axioms).
-Each assertion shows its count, the type of assertion (theorem or axiom), and the assertion label in bold.
+Each assertion shows its numeric position, the type of assertion (theorem or axiom), and the assertion label in bold.
 The rest of the display shows a list of 0 or more hypotheses, each prefixed with large black circle "&#x2B24;".
 The final line of an assertion states what can be concluded via this assertion when its hypotheses are true.

+The order of assertions is important.
+In particular, a theorem can *only* refer to previous assertions;
+this eliminates the possibility of circular reasoning.
+Also, when you tell metamath-lamp to limit the scope to either before or after some assertion, your proof can no longer refer to any assertion after that (until you change the context's scope).

 You can use the fragment selector to copy useful portions of any statement.
 Next to the name of each axiom or theorem is a ">" symbol which lets you